Rehman Rahi: Life and career

 Born in 1925, Rehman Rahi began his career as a clerk in the Public Works Department of the Government for few months in 1948 and was associated with the Progressive Writers' Association, of which he became the General Secretary.
 He also edited a few issues of Kwang Posh, the literary journal of the Progressive Writer's Association.
 He was later a sub-editor in the Urdu daily Khidmat.
 He did an M.A. in Persian (1952) and in English (1962) from Jammu and Kashmir University where he taught Persian.
 He was on the editorial board of the Urdu daily Aajkal in Delhi from 1953 to 1955.
-He was also associated with the Cultural wing of communist Party of Kashmir during his student days.
-As translator he did translation of Baba Farid's Sufi poetry to Kashmiri from Original Punjabi.
-Camus and Sartre are some visible effects on his poems while Dina nath Naadim's influence on his poetry is also visible especially in earlier works.
+He was also associated with the Cultural wing of the communist Party of Kashmir during his student days.
+As translator he did translation of Baba Farid's Sufi poetry to Kashmiri from the original Punjabi.
+Camus and Sartre are some visible effects on his poems while Dina Nath Naadim's influence on his poetry is also visible especially in earlier works.

 Rahi died on 9 January 2023, at the age of 97.